TAC42/art-store/README.md

 For those interested in simply running the project, here are the instructions:
 - Download ZIP and extract the contents to an accessible folder.
 - Open said folder in Visual Studio Code.
-- For running the backend (open a terminal):
+- For running the backend, open a terminal and type the following:
+1) cd backend
+2) npm install
-1) cd backend ---> npm run dev
+3) npm run dev
-- For running the frontend (open another terminal):
+- For running the frontend, open another terminal and type the following:
-1) cd frontend ---> ng generate
+1) cd frontend
+2) npm install
+3) ng generate
 - Do your shenanigans

 ## Acknowledgments